maristie/maristie.github.io/_posts/2018-01-16-A-Program-That-Prints-Itself.md

 ---
-title: A Program Printing Itself
+title: A Program That Prints Itself
 tags: [IT, Computability Theory]
 redirect_from:
     - /blog/a-program-that-prints-itself/
+    - /2018/01/A-Program-Printing-Itself
 ---

 Is it possible to find a program that prints itself?